From $80K to $100K per Month: The 6-Month Leadership Transition

 Resource allocation

-Don’t write rules.
-Write reasoning.
-“Here’s how I think through this type of decision.”
+Don’t write rules; write reasoning by showing them exactly how you think through this type of decision.

 Phase 3: Transfer Authority (Month 2)

-Meet with each team member.
-Walk through frameworks.
-Make it explicit: “You own these decisions now.
+Meet with each team member and walk through the frameworks together, using real past decisions to show your reasoning.
+Then make it explicit: “You own these decisions now.
 Make the call.
 I trust your judgment.”

 Implement a three-tier decision structure: